helmund/container/README.md

-# glascontainer-nuxt
+# Glascontainer in Leizpig

-> My gnarly Nuxt.js project
+A Nuxt.js App to list all the glass container in Leipzig.
+A project for fun

 ## Build Setup